RubenSandwich/EdibleEms/_posts/2018-05-02-how-to-stay-mindful-in-the-midst-of-a-busy-season.md

 When I encounter seasons of business, I use intentional thoughts and actions that have kept me mindful despite less than ideal circumstances.
 Here are a few examples:

-**1. Know that you do not need an abundance of time to practice mindfulness.**
+1. Know that you do not need an abundance of time to practice mindfulness.

 Most simple breathing exercises take 1-3 minutes and can affect your mindset throughout the entire day.
 Try some basic mindfulness exercises [here](https://www.pittsburghfitnessproject.com/blog/mindfulness-for-health).